 The novel idea is pretty unique but incredibly interesting.
 It’s the perfect way to tell a story and creates a way to tell the story over a season piece by piece.
 We think the novel theory is the closest to why the Mandalorian episode lengths fluctuate wildly.

-What is the benefit of the Mandalorian’s episode lengths?
+What is the Benefit of the Mandalorian Episode Length?

 There isn’t a tangible benefit of the varying episode lengths, but one pretty clear benefit is the story development.